 Our Department will carry out a thorough investigation and will at the very least apologise if we have made a mistake or delivered a service that is below our expected standard.

-However, if you are still not satisfied with the responses at stage 1 and stage 2 you may with the support of a Member of the NI Assembly (MLA) contact the Ombudsman, you may do this in the following ways:
+However, if you are still not satisfied with the responses at stage one and stage two you may with the support of a Member of the NI Assembly (MLA) contact the Ombudsman, you may do this in the following ways:

 By writing to: